paulmaxus/api-lesson/episodes/api-litellm.md

 that lists all of the API's endpoints; it allows you to test those, as long as you have an API key.

-*You will note that the list is quite long; however, most of those endpoints are not relevant for this workshop, neither for most research purposes.*
+*You will note that the list is quite long; however, most of these endpoints are not relevant for this workshop, neither for most research purposes.*

 :::::::::::::::::::::::::::::::::::::::: callout